byxor/thug-pro-reshade/README.md

 # thug-pro-reshade

-Reshade Settings for THUG Pro.
+Enhance your graphics with Reshade 3 for THUG Pro.

-## Preview

 ![Before/After Picture](comparison.png)
 ![Preview of Reshade Effects](preview.png)

-_Note: This preview is outdated, but you get the idea._
+_Note: This preview is outdated, but you get the idea.
+You can customise it to achieve many cooler/cleaner/crazier effects than the ones shown above._

-You can enable some much cooler effects.

 ## Installation